Iamsokhoun/Hospital_Management_System/README.md

 # Usage

 1. Login: Access the system using valid credentials.
+   - UserName: admin
+   - Password: 123
-2. Navigation:
+3. Navigation:
    - Use the `TabControl` to switch between different management modules.
    - Add, Search, Sort, update, or delete records as needed.
-3. Reports: View system statistics via the dashboard in the main user control.
+4. Reports: View system statistics via the dashboard in the main user control.

 ## License